What is Gross Profit?

-Moreover, the gross margin facilitates comparisons among industry peers and comparable companies, as well as for performing year-over-year (YoY) analyses.
+Moreover, the gross margin facilitates comparisons between industry peers and comparable companies, as well as for performing year-over-year (YoY) analyses.

-Classifying a company’s gross margin as either “good” or “bad” is entirely specific to the industry that the company operates within and the related contextual details.
+Classifying a company’s gross profit as “good” is entirely contingent on the industry that the company operates within and the related contextual details.

-Generally speaking, higher gross margins are more often than not perceived positively, as the potential for higher operating margins (EBIT) and net profit margins in such cases rises.
+Generally speaking, a company with a higher gross margin is perceived positively, as the potential for a higher operating margin (EBIT) and net profit margin rises.